 About Sally Wiener Grotta

 Sally Wiener Grotta is the consummate storyteller, reflecting her deep humanism and appreciation for the poignancy of life.
 As an award-winning journalist, she has authored many hundreds of articles, columns, essays and reviews for scores of glossy magazines, newspapers, journals and online publications.
-She has also co-authored numerous non-fiction books; her next novel (which will be published in 2014) will be The Winter Boy.
+She has also authored numerous non-fiction books; her fiction includes the novel The Winter Boy.

-A member of the American Society of Journalists & Authors, Sally Wiener Grotta is a frequent speaker at conferences and other events on the business of writing, as well as on photography and the traditional tradespeople of her American Hands narrative portrait project.
+A member of the Authors Guild and SFWA, Sally Wiener Grotta is a frequent speaker at conferences. schools and other organizations storytelling, creativity, the business of writing, as well as on photography and the traditional tradespeople of her American Hands narrative portrait project.
 She welcomes invitations to participate in discussions with book clubs (occasionally in person, more often via Skype, Google Hangout or phone), and to do occasional readings.
 You can also connect with her on Facebook, Twitter, LinkedIn, Google+ and/or her blog.